 Last Friday, my car had a service.
-While it was being serviced, I was loaned a courtesy car.
-Driving back home in this car I pondered why I like getting courtesy cars so much.
+While it was being serviced, I was loaned a courtesy car, which gave me time to think about EICR services, you can also click here.
+Driving back home in this car I pondered why I like getting courtesy cars so much, even when they are electric since getting an Electric Vehicle Charger Installation is easy now a days.
 I’m sure I’m not alone in this.
 But I really, really like getting courtesy cars.
 (I had better add at this point that this was only the second time I had ever had a courtesy car and that the first time was only a month or so ago.)
 However, on both occasions, I have felt extremely happy.
 And here is the list of why:

 - It feels as if you are finally being treated like an adult.
 They wouldn’t loan a car to a child, after all, would they?
 I have learned a lot from social media videos and will try to share my own with Social Boosting to get my content to a big audience.